"How well you can see" can save your life! Backcountry guides' favorite goggles for the 2023-2024 season | Professional choices and reviews

 "The key to choosing skis is making sure they fit your face" | KinTouN Backcountry Guide Kenichi Minegishi

-I like the pink lenses because they make it easy to see even on cloudy days with little light.
+I like the pink lenses because they make it easier to see even on cloudy days with little light.

-I use a variety of models, but I personally find that Fovea suits my face, so I often find myself using Fovea.
+I've used various models, but I personally think Fovea suits my face best, so I often find myself wearing Fovea.

 [Profile]